Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You need to anticipate moments and move into position for your photos without causing a scene or calling attention to yourself.

-You want to capture the ambience and character of the light that people experience in order to tell your story.
+You want to capture the ambiance and character of the light that people experience in order to tell your story.
 Adding flash without balancing it with the available light will just make your family memories appear like prison photos.

 Go with a fast prime if you have low light.
 Don’t be afraid to bump up the ISO.
 This isn’t a time for light stands and modifiers.